Acute Care vs. Ambulatory Care: Comparing Your Nursing Options

 While there are some settings with the potential for overlap between acute and ambulatory care, there are still important general distinctions in the competencies required of nursing staff in these roles.

 Acute vs. ambulatory: Care settings

 Your typical TV medical drama most likely showcases an acute care setting.
-This environment includes places like hospitals, intensive care units and cardiology floors.
+This environment includes places like the intensive care unit, emergency room or cardiology units in hospitals.
 Acute care settings tend to be busy and open 24/7, available for the sickest patients, Brook explains.
 Nurses in these environments likely have schedules that include night shifts, weekends and holidays.

 The ambulatory care environment can be much more diverse in setting.
-These nurses typically work in locations like clinics, urgent care facilities, school and even patient homes.
-Brook describes these settings as professional and busy, but pleasant.
+These nurses typically work in locations like clinics, urgent care facilities, schools and even patient homes.
+Brook describes these settings as professional and busy but generally pleasant and lower stress.

-Acute care nurses need to make decisions that jive with hospital protocols and physician orders.
-They advocate for individual patients within their system, but usually have limited contact with third-parties like insurance companies, social services or community groups.
+Additionally, they advocate for individual patients within their system but usually have limited contact with third parties like insurance companies, social services or community groups.

 Nurses in an ambulatory care setting make recommendations for care plans primarily determined by the patient or the patient’s family.
-The nurses may not have access to complete medical records and need to make decisions based on sporadic visits over a longer period of time.
+The nurses in this setting may not always have access to complete medical records and need to make decisions based on sporadic visits over a longer period of time.
 They play an important role in their patients’ screening and in identifying at-risk individuals.